 Placekey is a unique and persistent identifier for any physical place in the world that intelligently partitions the ID into meaningful encodings.
 So how does Placekey work?

-The first three characters refer to the Address Encoding, creating a unique identifier for a given address.
-An address at “555 Main Street Suite 105” will have a different Address Encoding than “555 Main Street Suite 106.”
+The first part of Placekey encodes the Address and the POI (if there is a POI).
+An address at “555 Main Street Suite 105” will have a different What Encoding than “555 Main Street Suite 106.”
 However, "444 Second Street, Suite 4" will have the same address encoding as "444 2nd St. #4" to adjust for common address formats.

 Where: H3 Encoding